GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/push-notifications.md

 }
 ```
-## Customizing Push Notifications
+## Customising Remote Push Notifications

-Stream sends push notifications ready for iOS to be presented to the user.
-If you followed this document until now, you app is already receiving clear messages via push notifications.
+Stream sends remote push notifications ready for iOS to be presented to the user.
+If you followed this document until now, your app is already receiving clear messages via push notifications.

-In many cases you want the push message to be customized, the best way to do this is via a service extension.
+In case you need to customise the UI of the received push notification, the best way to do this is via a service extension.
 A service extension will capture all notifications and allows you to modify its content before presenting it to the user.

 ### Notification Service Extension